FaisalMisbah23/FaisalMisbah23/README.md

 - 🌱 I’m currently learning **TypeScript**

-- 👨‍💻 All of my projects are available at [https://faisalmisbah23.github.io/Portfolio/](https://faisalmisbah23.github.io/Portfolio/)
+- 👨‍💻 All of my projects are available at [https://faisalmisbahportfolio-faisal-misbahs-projects.vercel.app](https://faisalmisbahportfolio-faisal-misbahs-projects.vercel.app)

-- 💬 Ask me about **Frontend Development**
+- 💬 Ask me about **Software Engineering**

 - 📫 How to reach me **faisalmisbah23@gmail.com**